 5. Case study

-In this section, an experimental test is conduct before being implemented in a laser equipment manufacturing enterprise in China.
+In this section, near-life testbed is conducted before being implemented in a laser equipment manufacturing enterprise in China.
 As a leading laser equipment manufacturer in the domestic industry, the company uses the layout of FPAI for producing multiple types of heavy-duty laser equipment.
 The operation process of the enterprise meets to the typical operation pattern of FPAI (as shown in the Fig. 1).
 One customer order contains certain products with different product types with the demand that all products must be shipped as one batch at the same time, after receiving the customer orders, the enterprise organizes production activities (assembly tasks and setup tasks) at available assembly islands to meet customer demand.